victor-gurbani/JuFo2026/Article.md

 ## Project Scale Highlights
 - Started from a catalog of 254,077 PDMX scores and tightened it to a license-safe, solo piano cohort.
-- Retained 124 balanced works (31 per composer) spanning 18,925 measures and ~63.6k quarter notes, roughly 11.8 listening hours at a moderate 90 BPM assumption.
+- Retained 144 balanced works (36 per composer) spanning roughly 22k measures and 73k quarter-note durations—about 13.5 listening hours at 90 BPM—after expanding the Debussy resolver to accept typo and initial variants that we manually rechecked score-by-score.
 - Parsed structural summaries showing an average of 153 measures and 2.1 parts per score, ensuring downstream features reflect comparable texture.
 - Engineered 36 descriptive metrics split across harmonic (16), melodic (11), and rhythmic (9) families before feeding them into the statistics stack.
 - Ran 36 omnibus ANOVAs and 162 Tukey HSD contrasts; raw α=0.05 initially flagged 27 metrics and 56 composer pairings, but because running that many tests after our earlier feature engineering inflates false-positive odds we layered in Bonferroni (α/36≈0.0014) and Benjamini–Hochberg FDR (q<0.05) safeguards, leaving 11 and 26 features respectively while keeping those 56 contrasts credible.